UKHomeOffice/hocs/documentation/contributions.md

 A contribution is a piece of information which is requested from a third party by a caseworking team.
 A third party in this instance could be anyone external to the teams directly involved in the processing of the correspondence, typically a third party could include other teams in the department.

 Each tenant who utilises the Contributions feature have their own need for contributions, therefore the Contributions functionality is high level and generic, so it can be adapted to specific workflow needs.

-A large part of the generic design of Contributions is known as the Single Object, Multiple Use capability.
+There is a distinction made in the platform between requests for a single contribution at a workflow stage, and requests for [multiple contributions](#multiple-contributions-%26-somu).

 ## How are Contributions used?
 The Contributions capability is used by caseworking teams to track what contributions from third parties are being requested for a case.
 The caseworking teams can track: